Tradition and culture is vital to the Hindu religion

-- One of the many traditions is touching your elder’s feet out of respect and blessings
+One of the many traditions is touching feet of elders out of respect and get blessings

 June 22, 2017: Hindus have been carrying their historic traditions since many years.
 Westernization has been welcomed in our lives but not with the elimination of our own culture and heritage.
-There are many traditions that are exclusive to Hindu tradition, one of the very famous is the younger ones touching their elder’s feet to earn their blessings.
+There are many traditions that are exclusive to Hindu tradition, one of the very famous is the touching feet of elders to earn their blessings.

-Firstly, touching someone’s feet is a form of pranam (greeting).
+Firstly, touching feet of elders is a form of pranam (greeting).
 Namaste is another popular form of greeting somebody.
 Foot touching, however, is a form for the young to greet the elder.

 Secondly, the saying “everytime you bow you receive a blessing” is a part of Hindu philosophy.
 Certainly, the elders bless the younger one when the latter bends to touch their feet.
 “Sada Khush Raho” (Stay content forever) or more traditionally “Ayushman Bhava” (May you live long) is a common response to the traditional act.